ClaraML96/ClaraML96.github.io/index.markdown

 ---

-## Act II: When the City Struggles – The Subway Feels It
+## Act III: When the City Struggles – The Subway Feels It

 When the city experiences stress - if it is human, technical or environmental - the underground feels it.